 With targeting by behavior (or “Retargeting campaigns”), you can mark up the audience you'll later show ads to.

-The audience is marked up by creating action points and assigning them temporary categories.
-Action points are links to a pixel that need to be called (by installing them on a site or in a banner) to mark up the audience.
+The audience is marked up by creating action tracking points and assigning them temporary categories.
+Action tracking points are links to a pixel that should be called (by installing them on a site or in a banner) to mark up the audience.

 Step 1.
-Set up categories and action points
+Set up categories and action tracking points

-• Name: Specify a name for the action point.
+Name: Enter a name for the action tracking point.

-• Template type: Standard or POSIX.2.
-If you need to register the address of the page where the action point is located, select the form in which the template for the page address check will be recorded.
+Template type: standard or POSIX.2.
+If you want to register the address of the page where the action tracking point is placed, choose how the template for checking the page address will be saved.

 More details about template types

-• Referer template: If you leave this field empty, the action point will be tracked on any page.
-You can make a specific page template, but if the action point is embedded on pages that don't match this template, the action point won't work.
+Referer template: Leave the field blank to register the action tracking point on any page.
+You can set a specific page template.
+If the action tracking point is on a page that doesn't match it, the tracking point won't fire.

-• Size: Characterizes the value of the page for the advertiser.
-For example, the size of the home page may be 1, and the size of the “thank you for your purchase” page may be 10.
-The size of the action point can be assigned arbitrarily, but it must be greater than or equal to 1.
+Size: Indicates the page value for the advertiser.
+For example, the weight of the home page may be 1, while the weight of the "thank you for your purchase" page may be 10.
+The weight of the action point can be assigned arbitrarily, but it must be greater than or equal to 1.
 The recommended range of values is from 1 to 10.
-You don't need to set the size for targeting by behavior.
+You don't need to set the weight for targeting by behavior.

-5. Get the ad tag or a link to the action point.
+Get the ad tag or a link to the action tracking point.

-On the Action tracking points tab, open Ad tag.
-If you want to set the action point for the entire site, copy the Yan loader code and Ad tag for the action point.
-To embed the action point in the banner, only copy the link to the action point.
+In the row for the action tracking point on the Action tracking points tab, click Ad tag.
+If you want to embed the action tracking point for the entire site, copy Yan loader code and Ad tag for the action point.
+To embed the action tracking point in the banner, copy only the link to it.

-1. Create a campaign, specify the placement of the campaign on the site where the behavior-targeted banner should be shown.
-We recommend creating a campaign with the same advertiser that you enabled action tracking points for.
+Create an ad campaign, specify the placement of the campaign on the site where the behavior-targeted banner should be shown.
+We recommend creating an ad campaign with the same advertiser that you enabled action tracking points for.

 Step 3.
 Set up targeting by behavior